yalue/rocm_mega_repo/README.md

 About
 -----

-This repository currently contains copies of the `HIP`

 This repository currently contains copies of the `ROCR-Runtime`, `HIP`, and `ROCclr` code.  `ROCclr` and `HIP` are up-to-date with ROCm 3.7.